raleel/cfi-srd/0008_Combat.md

 Combat is an important feature of roleplaying games.
 Violent confrontation has ever been a way of settling problems, from vengeance-driven fights between nemeses, to the clash of armies in times of war.
 Nevertheless, combat need not be a savage battle to the death.
 Some combat encounters can be swashbuckling duels which end without injury, or perhaps light-hearted bar room brawls. _Classic Fantasy Imperative_ uses several terms to explain the core elements of combat.
 These are explained in the following sections, but in overview, these are:

-### Combat Skill

-The skill of wielding a group of weapons learned as part of a culture or profession.
+- **Combat Skill:** The skill of wielding a group of weapons learned as part of a culture or profession.

-### Combat Rounds

-Bookkeeping time segments of five seconds each.
+- **Combat Rounds:** Bookkeeping time segments of five seconds each.

-### Combat Actions

-Possible acts a character can perform during a Round by the expenditure of an Action Point.
+- **Combat Actions:** Possible acts a character can perform during a Round by the expenditure of an Action Point.

-### Weapon Size

-How difficult it is to Parry a particular weapon.
+- **Weapon Size:** How difficult it is to Parry a particular weapon.

-### Engagement

-When combatants can hit or be hit by a direct opponent, depending on circumstances.
+- **Engagement:** When combatants can hit or be hit by a direct opponent, depending on circumstances.

-### Special Effects

-Combat maneuvers which can be performed if one combatant gains the upper hand.
+- **Special Effects:** Combat maneuvers which can be performed if one combatant gains the upper hand.

+---
 ## Combat Skill

 Combat skill represents a 'package' of multiple weapons related by Class, which avoids the necessity of learning each individual weapon separately.